Kalan8/frontend-demo/README.md

 ## Actual Features

 So far so good ! \
-For now, there is a page which fetches the data from the backend and then display a user form for registering users.
-The page displays dynamically the users already registered.
-Two buttons are present in each row of user to let deleting the user or updating the info of the user (frontend modal not yet implemented but backend is ready).
+For now, there is a page which fetches the data from the backend and then display a player form for registering players.
+The page displays dynamically the players already registered.
+Two buttons are present in each row of player to let deleting the player or updating the info of the player (frontend modal not yet implemented but backend is ready).

 ---